bkase/slides/adts-in-objective-c/slides.md

 Swift enums *protect* us by requiring that all cases are handled

 Note: In other words, your code won't compile if you mess up

 !!!

+### Why Swift Enums are good

+* Impossible states are impossible by construction
+* Compiler enforces all cases are handled

+Note: For modelling something like the Pinterest home feed

+!!!

+## Intuition

+(image)

+!!!